zxlhw/Matebook-x-pro-2019-Hackintosh-newest/readme-en.md

 You should use that usb stick to boot again for check the change is saved

+At last,dont forget to remove these three properties which are named “framebuffer-fbmem” “framebuffer-stolenmem” “framebuffer-unifiedmem” in framebuffer part of config.plist with [propertree](https://github.com/ske1996/matebook-13-2019-oc-efi/raw/master/ProperTree.zip).

 [the inspiration of this guide from @laozhiang](https://github.com/laozhiang)